aorczyk/g-suite-stack-overflow/README.md

 ```
 clasp open
 ```
+4. In Google App Script editor:
-4. Open script file "Config.gs" and run function "Install" - creates new folder "G Suite Stack Overflow" on your Google Drive and two Spreadsheet files.
+ - Open file "Config.gs" and run function "Install" - it will create new folder "G Suite Stack Overflow" on your Google Drive and two Spreadsheet files.
-5. Public the app and run the link in a browser.
+ - In the menu select "Publish" and "Deploy as web app".
+ - Select "Project version" as "New", add some description, "Execute the app as": Me, "Who has access to the app": "Only myself" or if you want to publish it in your company select "Anyone within ...".
+ - Copy "Current web app URL" and run it in a browser or click link in "Test web app for your latest code".

 ### In the project I used:
  - [Google Apps Script](https://developers.google.com/apps-script/overview) - backend and running environment